 Today’s Reading: Matthew 28:16-20; Mark 16:15-18

 Let me reveal a little something about myself – I have a love-hate relationship with roller coasters.
 I love the thrill of the ride…when it’s over.
 As I move closer to the front of the line, I get a little more nervous.
-As I listen to the current riders screaming and the loud sound of the roller coaster rushing by, my heart starts to beat just a little faster (okay, a lot faster).
+As I listen to the current riders screaming and the loud sound of the roller coaster rushing by, my heart starts to beat just a little faster (actually a lot faster).
 I know I am going to be safe and I know I am going to get off the roller coaster with a smile on my face, but the anticipation is nerve-wracking.
 I sit down, buckle up, and tighten my grip on the bars.

 This is much truer when I ride a new roller coaster for the first time.
 I am unsure of what to expect.
 The ride is about to begin, zero to 70 mph in 3 seconds.
-The commitment has been made, seat belts fastened, but the upcoming ride is unknown and I find myself a little nervous…okay, scared.
+The commitment has been made, seat belts fastened, but the upcoming ride is unknown and I find myself a little scared.
 The next two minutes of my life are now completely out of my control.

 My natural tendency is to want to be in charge; I like being in control.
 But my natural pattern is to really mess things up when I try to do things of my own strength or follow my own plan.
 I hear God asking me this morning, “Do you trust me?
 Can I have your plans?”
 Yes, of course I trust you, Lord.
 Please calm my fears and help me to loosen my grip as I place my family and my list in your hands.
 I absolutely desire to fully commit everything to you, but the upcoming ride is still unknown and I find myself asking you to help me trust you.

 Imagine how nervous the disciples were when they went to the upper room in anticipation of what was next.
 They had just watched Jesus ascend into Heaven.
-They had made the commitment to follow Him and the road ahead was unknown, the anticipation great.
-But they did not need to ask God the question, “What would you like for me to do this year?” or “What goals would you like for me to set?”
+They had made the commitment to follow Him but the road ahead was unknown, the anticipation great.
+They did not need to ask God the question, “What would you like for me to do this year?” or “What goals would you like for me to set?”
 Jesus had already given them directions in His last few days with them.
 Now it was time to do what Jesus was asking them to do, just as it is time for us to do what God has already made clear to us.

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.” – Acts 1:8